 We are proud of our Healthy School's Award and encourage children in KS2 to bring a piece of fresh fruit for a morning snack.
 Children in the EYFS and KS1 are provided with a piece of fruit as part of the "Free Fruit for Schools Scheme".

-Children are allowed to bring a named water bottle, containing plain water only, into their classrooms.
+Children are encouraged to bring a named water bottle, containing plain water only, into their classrooms.
 Water coolers are available in school to refill bottles.

 We are also part of the "Cool Milk for Schools Scheme" and details can be obtained from the School Office.